 Nutrition Information:Yield: 8 Serving Size: 1 cup

 Husband’s take: Chicken soup with farro.
 I’m sure his first thought was “What in the world is farro?!?”
-But he loved it!
+But he loves it!

-Changes I would make: None are necessary but I’m always throwing in whatever vegetables I have in the fridge.
+Changes I would make: None are necessary but I always throw in whatever vegetables I have in the fridge.